apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 	The 'Tools' Menu

-'Tools' contains various tools that don't directly relate to manipulating Traffic Control components or their groupings.

 Invalidate Content
 ------------------
-Here, specific assets can be invalidated in all caches of a Delivery Service, forcing content to be updated from the origin.
-Specifically, this *doesn't* mean that cache servers will immediately remove items from their caches, but rather will fetch new copies whenever a request is made matching the 'Asset URL' regular expression.
-This behavior persists until the Invalidate Content Job's Time To Live (TTL) expires.
+Here, specific assets can be invalidated in all caches of a :term:`Delivery Service`, forcing content to be updated from the origin.
+Specifically, this *doesn't* mean that :term:`cache server` s will immediately remove items from their caches, but rather will fetch new copies whenever a request is made matching the 'Asset URL' regular expression.
+This behavior persists until the Invalidate Content Job's :abbr:`TTL (Time To Live)` expires.
 Each entry in the table on this page has the following fields:

-:Delivery Service: The Delivery Service to which to apply this Invalidate Content Job
+:term:`Delivery Service`: The :term:`Delivery Service` to which to apply this Invalidate Content Job
 :Asset URL:        A URL or regular expression which describes the asset(s) to be invalidated
-:Parameters:       So far, the only use for this is setting a TTL over which the Invalidate Content Job shall remain active
+:Parameters:       So far, the only use for this is setting a :abbr:`TTL (Time To Live)` over which the Invalidate Content Job shall remain active
 :Start:            An effective start time until which the job is delayed
 :Created By:       The user name of the person who created this Invalidate Content Job